origolab/origo-binary/docs/private_transaction.md

 ---

 **origo_listAddresses**

-Return all stored private addresses
+Return all private addresses in the node's wallet.

 #### **Parameters**